How Does an SSD Work? An In-Depth Look at Solid State Drives

 To mitigate this, SSD manufacturers use a process called wear leveling.
 This technology spreads the write and erase cycles evenly across all memory cells.
 This prevents any one section of the drive from wearing out prematurely.

-2. Firmware Issues
+2. Firmware Issues on a working SSD

 Like any modern electronic device, SSDs are controlled by complex firmware.
 If the firmware becomes corrupted or suffers from bugs, it can cause the drive to malfunction.
 Firmware failures can sometimes be resolved with updates, but in more severe cases, they may render the drive unusable.